AdobeDocs/genstudio.en/help/user-guide/references/overview.md

 ## Tutorials

-See [Add brand references](/help/tutorials/add-references.md) to learn how to add brands, products, and personas to your GenStudio.
+See [Add brand references](/help/tutorials/add-references.md) to learn how to add brands, products, and personas to GenStudio.

 <!-- ## Sample guides